cypress-io/cypress/cypress/v1.0/documentation/1-Commands/6-clearCookies.md

 slug: clearcookies
-excerpt: Clear all browser cookies.
+excerpt: Clear all browser cookies

 Clears all of the browser cookies.